Ovington's Bank

 Ovington's Bank is a novel by the English historical novelist Stanley John Weyman, set during an 1825 banking crisis.
 It was published in London in 1922 by John Murray.
-It was revived in paperback 2012 and 2015 on the back of an analogous crisis in 2008.
+It was revived in paperback 2012 and 2015 after the 2008 financial crisis.
 It was published in hardback in 2018 with a 24-page critical biography of Weyman.

 Setting and plot

 The novel is set immediately before and during the British Panic of 1825, which was caused largely by a fraud involving "Poyais", an invented South American country.
 As a result, about 70 banks failed.
 The novel follows the effects of the events on two fictional English communities named Aldersbury and Garth.

 Weyman, still a well-known novelist in the period when he wrote the book, describes the conflict between the old-established rural gentry, whose wealth is drawn as landowners exploiting large estates, and the striving business classes, drawing theirs from banking and industry.

 The novel, set a century before publication, has a conventional plot involving an exaltation of honesty and love as a way of overcoming pride and prejudice.
 It stresses that the bank had been run very carefully.
 As a recent scholar put it, the bank was "solvent, amply solvent", but customers "would rush in at the first alarm, like a flock of silly sheep... each bent on his own safety, blindly on ruin."
 Another recent commentator has called it a notable attempt "to depict the ways in which urbanization and Reform politics had helped to shape the broad outlines of the Victorian world."